Part I: Walking in storms

 White flowers are commonplace at funerals, though most of the flowers at Hana’s ceremony were pink.

-Towards the end of the ceremony, an announcement: For a brief time before the end of the wake, the casket would be open for anyone who wanted to see Hana once more.
+Towards the end of the ceremony, an announcement: The casket would be open for anyone who wanted to see Hana once more before the end of the wake.

 “It just looked like she was sleeping.”